 Some people tell me they just don't like the consistency of whole milk, I used to be the same way, I loved my skim milk!
-This shows how not just our thinking, but even our taste buds have become warped.
+This shows how not just our thinking, but even our taste buds had become warped.
 If I can get over this, believe me, you can too.
 At first it might taste a little heavier, but it wasn't difficult at all to get used to it (give it a couple days, tops), especially once I realized how much healthier it is.
-(By the way, whole raw milk tastes much lighter than store-bought whole milk.)
+By the way, whole raw milk DOES taste much lighter than store-bought whole milk anyway.
 Another idea I haven't tried, but I'd love to hear from someone who has (leave a comment below please!): add a little water to your whole milk to make it taste lighter.

 - Q: But won't I gain weight drinking whole milk?
 A: No!
 “Unlike polyunsaturated fats, which the body tends to store, the saturated fats in milk are rapidly burned for energy.”
 Not only that, we absorb more calcium from whole milk, which helps us lose weight: “The butter fat found in milk helps the body digest the protein, and bones require saturated fats in particular to lay down calcium.”
 “The cream on the milk contains the vital fat-soluble vitamins A and D. Without vitamin D, less than 10% of dietary calcium is absorbed.”
 (Nina Planck also explains that calcium absorption may be the key to why recent studies show that people who consume more milk, yogurt, and cheese lose fat, especially belly fat, and gain lean muscle.
 She quotes a nutrition professor, Michael Zemel, who found that calcium from dairy foods is “strikingly more effective than calcium from fortified foods or supplements” for stimulating weight loss.)